 Home Visit Request Policy

+All requests for home visits will be clinically triaged by an appropriate clinician on the day of request.
+Home visits are provided based on clinical need and patient circumstances, not on request alone.
+Requests received before 10am will normally be considered for same-day visiting where clinically indicated.
 Requests received after this time, or when clinical capacity has been reached, will still be assessed for urgency, but the practice may not be able to provide a same-day home visit.
 Where a patient is assessed as requiring urgent or same-day care that cannot be safely delayed, they will be directed to the most appropriate alternative service, including NHS 111, urgent treatment centres, or emergency services (999/A&E), with clear safety-netting advice provided.

 A family member, friend, or carer can complete this form on your behalf.
 If you are unable to use the online system, please contact the practice and our care navigators will be happy to help you complete the request.